brianhu2006/CarND-MPC-Project/README.md

 1. transform global coordinate to car coordinate
 2. calculate poly Coefficients
 3. Prepare state Vector and coeff, pass the parameters to solve,
 4. inside MPC solve,  define the Cost Function: Main objective - to minimize our cross track, heading, and velocity errors.
-A further enhancement is to constrain erratic control inputs.
-For example, if we're making a turn, we'd like the turn to be smooth, not sharp.
-Additionally, the vehicle velocity should not change too radically.
-This can be achieved by Minimizing change-rate & Minimizing the value gap between sequential actuations.
-To cover variable speed,

----
+5. add 0.1 s latency  to actuators

 ## Dependencies